 The only downside left is the price.
 HDR is a bit more expensive because of the extra editing work.
 You may want to order standard photography for lower-priced homes and HDR for the high priced spreads.

 Here’s my rule of thumb: if your property has white ceilings that are not over 12 feet high your photographer can use flash to capture a color-true image.
 You won’t have all the detail that HDR provides, but that's your choice.
 This means that most homes below 2000 square feet qualify for the cheaper flash method.
-Still, if you want to get a little extra "oomph" in your photography, HDR it the ticket.
+Still, if you want to get a little extra "oomph" in your photography, HDR is often the ticket.